yehzhang/DanmakuCraft2/README.md

 ## Changelog

+### 1.4

+- Migrated website and static files to Parse Server.
+DanmakuCraft 2 is now fully server-less.
+- SEO for i18n.
+- Supported monitoring of client side errors.
+- Optimized for bundle size.
+- Increased browser coverage with polyfill.

 ### 1.3

-- Migrated database from Sails.js & Postgres to Parse Server & MongoDB.
+- Migrated database and server controllers to Parse Server.
 - Improved stability when embedded on Bilibili.
 - DevOps: migrated from TSLint to ESLint.